DwyaneChou/SBPEM/README.md

 B_operator       : Harmoniously Diffusive Operator

-Time Integration : Variable time step square conservation integral scheme
+Time Integration : Square conservation integral scheme with variable time step

-There is a Rossby-Haurwitz wave as initial condition for test case, also you can use a 500hPa u,v,Z to run this model.
+There is a Rossby-Haurwitz wave as initial condition for test-case, also you can use the 500hPa u,v,Z to run this model.

 u : u component wind speed in m/s

-v : u component wind speed in m/s
+v : v component wind speed in m/s

 Z : Geopotential Height in m^2/s^2